 - This page, Learn about CM At-Risk, is offered by

 Construction projects typically involve three phases: planning, design, and construction.
 On a design-bid-build project, these phases run sequentially: a designer prepares a fully detailed design for the project, construction bids are solicited on the 100 percent complete bidding documents, and the selected contractor – the lowest eligible and responsible bidder – then begins construction.
 The contractor has no involvement in the process until the construction stage.

-To use CM at-Risk on a building project of $5 million or more, an awarding authority (not including DCAMM, the Massachusetts Port Authority (Massport), the Massachusetts Bay Transportation Authority (MBTA), the Massachusetts Water Resources Authority (MWRA), the Massachusetts State College Building Authority, and the University of Massachusetts Building Authority) must submit an application to the Office of the Inspector General.
+To use CM at-Risk on a building project of $5 million or more, an awarding authority (not including exempt agencies) must submit an application to the Office of the Inspector General (OIG).

-In October 2009, the Office filed a legislatively mandated report on the CM at-risk alternative delivery method.
+In October 2009, the OIG filed a legislatively mandated report on the CM at-risk alternative delivery method entitled "Experience of Massachusetts Public Agencies with Construction Management at Risk Under M.G.L. c.
+149A."
 The study provides public owners with an interest in using M.G.L. c.
-149A with valuable data, procedural information, lessons learned, and practical advice.
+149A with valuable data, procedural information, lessons learned and practical advice.

-The Division of Capital Asset Management and Maintenance (DCAMM) has developed model documents for CM at risk projects, which are available for downloading at:
+The Division of Capital Asset Management and Maintenance (DCAMM) has developed model documents for CM at-risk projects, including sample contract templates and forms.

 The Massachusetts School Building Authority (MSBA) has developed model contracts for Owner's Project Manager Services and Designer Services on CM at-risk projects.

 Boston, MA 02108